Yura-S/aws_dotnet/README.md

 6) there is no data in database. manually add. open database security groups 5432 port for all and add data using create_table.sh script

-7) copy all files to your repository
+7) copy all files to your repository(runs while pushing anything in actions_test)